mehrdadqalead/selenium/README.md

 # selenium
-a demo of my automation skills on demoblaze.com
+a demo of my selenium automation skills on demoblaze.com